-Casting Crowns' latest album, Come To The Well, features the aforementioned "Jesus, Friend of Sinners," as well as "Just Another Birthday" and "Courageous," which was written for the movie by the same title.
+From there, Casting Crowns released, Come To The Well, featuring song such as "Jesus, Friend of Sinners," as well as "Just Another Birthday," "Already There," and "Courageous," which was written for the movie by the same title.
 The song, as well as the movie, encourages fathers and husbands to take their responsibilities seriously, and seek God for help.
 "The warriors have become the watchers," lead singer Mark Hall explains on an interview with K-LOVE's Scott and Kelli.
 "We gotta get out our seats; we gotta get back in the game and love our families."

 Casting Crowns has received a slew of honors this year, including two 2012 Billboard Music Award for Top Christian Artist and Top Christian Album.
 And also recently won the award for "Group/Duo of the Year," at the K-LOVE fan awards, were also nominated for "Artist of the Year."

 “What we do is inspired by our faith in Jesus, our home churches and the